 Skin cancer isn’t just a disease in people and it isn’t just caused by too much time in the sun without sunscreen.
 Half of all dogs get cancer, and all forms of cancer are on the rise, including dog skin cancer.

-In fact, skin tumors are the most common tumors found in dogs.
+In fact, skin tumors are the most common tumors in dogs.

-Let’s look at the most common types of dog skin cancer, then we’ll look at two natural treatment options that will help your dog safely, without surgery.
+So let’s look at the most common types of dog skin cancer.
+Then we can review a few natural treatment options that will help your dog safely … and could help him avoid the risks and stress of surgery.

 Types of Dog Skin Cancer

 There are several different types of dog skin cancer.
 Three of the most common are:

 - Squamous cell carcinoma

 - Mast cell tumors